Ductile fracture in functionally graded materials: Insight into crack behavior within the gradient interface: Conclusion

 \section{Conclusion}

-In this work, we demonstrate a phase field model for fracture in ductile gradient materials.
-We also demonstrated a substantial difference in crack propagation behavior in functionally graded materials between brittle and ductile materials.
+In this work, we develop and demonstrate a phase field model for fracture in ductile functionally graded materials.
+Using this model, we identify specific crack propagation behaviors which vary between ductile and brittle functionally graded materials.
 We specifically focus on a gradient from a more brittle material to a tougher material, as cracks are more likely to initiate in a less tough material.
+Our model highlights how the inclusion of plastic evolution and plastic dissipation fundamentally changes crack behavior compared to brittle models.

 We apply this model to determine potential fracture behaviors for ductile functionally graded materials, and determined three dominating fracture behaviors.
-These behaviors are continued crack propagation, crack arresting, and crack deflection.
-We have shown these behaviors are present under different material geometries, and determined the regions where each of these behaviors are seen.
-Additionally, we have provided insight into plasticity and the underlying causes of these behaviors.
-We have demonstrated that crack arresting behavior can be engineered into a functionally graded structure, which may be desirable in high load applications of functionally graded alloys.
+These behaviors correspond to features of plastic strain, and, conversely, variance in plastic strain can be used to predict crack path.
+The energy contribution of plastic strain directly corresponds to general crack behavior, and the resistance to accumulation of plastic strain is a defining driving factor in overall crack behavior.
+We have shown the relation between crack propagation and different material geometries, and determined the regions where each of these behaviors are seen.

+Collectively, this work demonstrates the importance of including plasticity in design of ductile FGMs.
+While we demonstrate the importance of plasticity, we also acknowledge that in this work, wider gradients result in substantially reduced crack deflection.
+Our study shows how laminate structures and narrow gradients, rather than wide FGMs, provide more promise for creating crack-deflecting behavior.
+We note that this behavior also depends on the choice of materials and does not necessarily negate the use of ductile FGMs for applications.
+While additional studies on mechanics of specific gradients should be conducted, our results indicate that common FGM uses, such as CTE matching, variance in ferromagnetism, and mechanical topological optimization, do not substantially impact bulk fracture behavior.
+In narrow gradients, however, our results indicate crack-deflecting or -arresting behavior can be engineered using a high rate of change in material properties in ductile FGMs.